 For More Information Contact:

-Each Posse scholar is not only a part of a Posse, but they will have a Posse mentor that supports them throughout their first two years at the UW-Madison.
-Posse mentors are selected and trained specifically to help their scholars succeed.
+Each scholar is not only a part of a posse, but they will also have a Posse Mentor that supports them throughout their first two years at the university.
+Posse Mentors are selected and trained specifically to help their scholars succeed.
 Mentors are assigned to one posse and meet with the entire group weekly in addition to one-on-one meetings with individual scholars every two weeks.
 Outside of the group and individual meetings, Mentors provide general support and guidance to scholars as needed.

 Learn more about our team here.